- Crisis expert says Carnival should focus on reimbursement, passenger communication

 The letter also offers passengers a three-day refund and a half-price cruise in the future.

-A class-action lawsuit against Carnival Corp. followed.
+A class-action lawsuit was filed against Carnival Corp. afterward.

 The Triumph is still being repaired at a shipyard in Mobile, Alabama, Carnival spokeswoman Joyce Oliva said.